cerebralideas/standards-of-practice/engineering/conduct-standards-summary.md

-## We believe the following are critical to our engineering success:
+## The following is a summarization of our conduct standards:

 ### 1. Reduce environmental frictions